MarineFsn/random-quote-using-async-await/README.md

 # random-quote-using-async-await

-Get inspired by random quotes in this interactive web app leveraging the Agify API.
+Get inspired by random quotes in this simple web app that generates random quotes using an API.
+Users can click a button to generate a new quote, and the app will display the quote text and author's name.

 ## 🛠 Technos